 Infuse rose buds, green tea, and hibiscus in simple syrup.

-Cut the rose buds in half before infusing it into the simple syrup.
+Cut the rose buds in half before infusing them into the simple syrup.

 Add the cut dried rose buds, green tea, and hibiscus tea bags into the strawberry simple syrup.